 Additionally, this program is appropriate for students attempting to gain entrance into the Nursing Program or the Respiratory Care Program at SUNY Sullivan.
 Students may enroll in this program and take all of the courses required in the Nursing and Respiratory Care Programs except for the Nursing and Respiratory Care courses.

-Upon graduation, students in the Liberal Arts and Sciences: Health Sciences, AS degree will have demonstrated:
+Upon graduation, students in the Liberal Arts & Sciences, AS: Health Sciences Concentration degree will have demonstrated:

 - Knowledge of the human body, including its anatomy, physiology, and nutritional requirements.